 by Fred Edge

-Production completed: 25 February 1961.
-First transmission: 25 February 1961
+Production completed: February 25 1961.
+First transmission: February 25 1961.

-This episode summary is written from the original scripts as this episode is now lost.
+The following episode summary is written from the original scripts as this episode is now lost.
 There may have been changes made during filming.

-Milan (Barry Shawzin) returns to the radio repair shop he runs and greet his daughter, Dora (Marie Devereux).
+Milan Radosevick (Barry Shawzin) returns to the radio repair shop he runs and greet his daughter, Dora Radosevick (Marie Devereux).
 She tells him Inica and Frane have arrived but Marko has not, so he asks her to shut the shop then heads into the back room.
 He has a map showing the movements of the bobby on the beat and they will have an easy twenty minutes to plant a bomb; he plans to blow up a train delivering exports to the country they are exiled from and says no-one will be hurt.
-Frane (Mira Tomek) objects and says their cause is pointless; abusing the hospitality of their current country will not help.
-Inica (Madeleine Kasket) says, "When it is over we will give ourselves up.
-They will listen to us - perhaps tell the world."
-Frane feels conflicted and decides he will do whatever Marko thinks is best when he arrives.
+Frane (Mira Tomek) objects and says their cause is pointless; abusing the hospitality of their current country will not help, but Inica (Madeleine Kasket) is in favour of Milan’s plan.

-Marko (George Pravda) meanwhile is in the corridor outside Dr Graham’s lab, cleaning up.
-The doctor (Arthur Lawrence) ask him to join him in a cup of coffee.
+Marko Ogrin (George Pravda) meanwhile is in the corridor outside Dr Graham’s lab, cleaning up.
+Dr Graham (Arthur Lawrence) asks him to join him in a cup of coffee.
 Marko is worried and says the lab is out of bounds for him but the doctor says there’s no harm if he’s there as well and lets him in.
 Marko gazes around in wonder and says he wished to be a scientist if things had been different back home.
 Graham tells Marko his wife is having difficulty with her pregnancy and he could do with the company to take his mind off things.
 The phone rings, interrupting their conversation and Dr Graham tells Marko he will have to leave, but to finish his coffee first.
 It’s the hospital, calling about Dr Graham’s wife, and while he’s talking Marko notices a pellet lying on the floor and picks it up on the way out.
 Graham returns and immediately notices the pellet has gone and calls the night watchman, Campbell (Blaise Wyndham), on the intercom but he’s too late, Marko has left the building.

-Marko returns to his lodging and tells his landlady, Mary (Christine Pollon), he has a present for her son - the pellet that he thinks is a lump of lead and the boy can use when he goes fishing.
+Marko returns to his lodging and tells his landlady, Mary Somers (Christine Pollon), he has a present for her son - the pellet that he thinks is a lump of lead and the boy can use when he goes fishing.
 She scolds him for spoiling the boy but is pleased, Marko is in love with her and dotes on her son.
 Graham meanwhile asks Campbell to get the Ministry involved as they don’t know where Marko lives.

-Keel visits Graham who confirms that Marko will be dead in ten hours and anyone else he meets will be contaminated.
+Dr Keel visits Graham who confirms that Marko will be dead in ten hours and anyone else he meets will be contaminated.
 The pellet looks like a fishing sinker on a nylon line and the radium inside it will have started breaking down his blood cells already if it’s in his pocket.
 In four hours’ time he will have nausea, vomiting and diarrhoea.
 They can’t wait until five o’clock, they must find him by one o’clock!
 Campbell arrives breathless, having discovered Marko’s address and they all head off.

-They visit Mary’s house where her son, Peter (Dane Howell), shows them to Marko’s room.
+Dr Keel and Dr Graham visit Mary’s house where her son, Peter Somers (Dane Howell), shows them to Marko’s room.
 He tells his mother that Dr Graham searched Marko’s drawers. which worries her.
-Graham reminds Keel that Mary’s house may be contaminated and he’s going to get a geiger counter.
+Graham reminds David that Mary’s house may be contaminated and he’s going to get a geiger counter.
 Mary mentions the fishing line Marko had brought home for Peter which pricks up their ears - but he took it with him.
 Dr Keel gives Mary a number to call if Marko returns or calls her.
-Marko meanwhile has arrived at the radio repair shop where Dora has just told them off for living in the past and they should embrace their new country before going out to see friends.
-Milan tells Marko,"You have always been a patriot.
-And now we are going to give you an opportunity to prove that you still are."
-Marko refuses, saying England is now his country and what they propose is criminal.
+Marko meanwhile refuses to be part of Milan’s plan, saying England is now his country and what they propose is criminal.
 Milan sneers at him and he and Inica threaten Marko, saying they’ll tell the police he entered England on a forged passport.

 Dora passes Marko’s house, noticing two policemen sitting in a squad car outside.
 They notice her too but as she doesn’t enter they only discuss her attractiveness.
 Marko arrives a bit later and stops when he sees them, shrinking back into the darkness just before the car radio squawks a general alert to be on the lookout for Marko as he’s unknowingly carrying a radioactive capsule.